Should you breastfeed or bottlefeed twins?

 All this sounds great when you have a single baby.
 But what about twins?

-Sorry guys, twins are a game changer.
+Sorry guys, twins can be a game changer.
 As much as you’d love to reap the benefits described above, the decision on whether to breast- or bottlefeed twins is simple:

 Do whatever your wife wants.

-Breastfeeding twins is not a simple feat.
+Exclusively breastfeeding twins is not a simple feat.
 How do you feed them at the same time?
-Imagine getting the babies positioned and latched and feeding all at the same time, alone or even with help.

 Breastfeeding is a physical and emotional burden, so I reiterate: only do this if your wife wants to.

-If your wife wants to bottlefeed the twins, roll up your sleeves and prepare to get to work.
+If you want to bottlefeed the twins, roll up your sleeves and prepare to get to work.
 You will become the master of making bottles with one hand while holding a baby with the other.

 Save some money for formula ahead of your twins’ arrival (just in case), ask for it for baby gifts, and get some coupons and samples from your Pediatrician to help with the financial burden.